KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/shaders.md

 ```

 Now we just upload our source code to them -
-I "just", but turns out that the
+I say "just", but it turns out that the
 [glShaderSource](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glShaderSource.xhtml) wants pointers of pointers..
 What a lunatic.